What You'll Learn

 Look for changes in behavior that might be signs of a medical problem.
 Kids might have more meltdowns, lash out, or hurt themselves when they’re sick.
 Like anybody, being in pain puts them in a bad mood.
 If a child can’t tell you they’re hurting, they can get so frustrated they blow up in a tantrum.
 It’s hard for kids to sleep when they’re not feeling well, too.
 So not wanting to go to bed can also be a sign there’s something wrong.

 If an autistic child has problematic or dangerous behavior, it’s important to rule out medical causes before considering psychoactive medication.

 One of the things that can make autism perplexing — and challenging — is odd behaviors that range from distracting to dangerous.
 Grimacing, repetitive motions, head-banging or other self-injury, meltdowns, even aggression: These behaviors are so common in kids on the spectrum that they’ve become part of the profile of the disorder.
 We often don’t know what they mean and we assume that they’re characteristics of autism.

-But Margaret Bauman, a pediatric neurologist who has been studying and treating children with autism for 25 years, argues that some of the difficult behaviors associated with autism are actually caused by other medical issues that have gone unrecognized.
+But Margaret Bauman, MD, a pediatric neurologist who has been studying and treating children with autism for 25 years, argues that some of the difficult behaviors associated with autism are actually caused by other medical issues that have gone unrecognized.